-Running a campaign on Google Ads can be expensive.
+Running Google Ads campaigns can be expensive.
 Even if you’re a small business, a successful PPC campaign can set you back hundreds or even thousands in ad spend.

-However, almost 1 in every 5 clicks on Google Ads are fraudulent.
+However, almost 1 in every 5 clicks on Google Ads come from invalid traffic.

-Whether it’s a fake click from your competitors or fraud rings attacking your ads, making sure you’re only paying for legitimate clicks should be your biggest concern.
+Whether these are invalid clicks from your competitors or fraud rings attacking your ads, making sure you’re only paying for legitimate clicks should be your biggest concern.

 Unfortunately, over the past decade, click fraud cases have been skyrocketing.
 Our ad fraud stats show that one in every five sites running ads is visited by bots.
 And every $5 you spend, you lose $1 to click fraud.